sandeep-tripathi/Airflow/README.md

 # start the scheduler
 airflow scheduler

-# visit localhost:8080 in the browser and enable the example dag in the home page
+# visit localhost:8080 in the browser and enable the example dag in the home pages

 # Aiflow CLI commands: